Publish with Us

 Volume 1

-Food security remains a critical challenge confronting humanity.
+Food security continues to remain a critical challenge confronting humanity.
 Worldwide, the demand for food products is extensively increasing.
 Today, the research of generating transgenic organisms is one of the fastest-developing biotechnology fields, as it promises sustainability of agriculture and aquaculture.
-Many of the animals we see today including the top-quality agricultural animals such as Holstein cows and Landrace swine are completely different from their wild ancestors. today including the top-quality agricultural..
+Many of the animals observed today, including top-quality agricultural breeds such as Holstein cows and Landrace swine, have undergone significant changes and are entirely distinct from their wild ancestors...

 Research Article